cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/ft_start/tf_geting_started.md

 alwaysopen = false
 +++

-Getting Started guide to import a terraform module and install it.
+Getting Started guide to import a Terraform module and install it.
 In this example, we will use the existing Cloudify [GitHub repo](https://github.com/cloudify-community/tf-source) with several Terraform modules.
 Import [public_vm](https://github.com/cloudify-community/tf-source/tree/main/template/modules/public_vm) Terraoform module.
 The module provisions EC2 with EIP on AWS.

 ## Prerequisites
 * Cloudify Manager Version 6.4